DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-11 Meeting Noets.md

 ### Vertical Slice Lol

 - "Can you give me one more day.
 I'm not asking you for a week.
 I'm not asking you for a month.
 I'm not asking you for a year.
 Can you give me one more day."
-- The game is pretty much finished for the deadline, but some things stil
+- The game is pretty much finished for the deadline, but some things still need polishing:
+	- Bugs that primarily show up in the builds, but not in-engine
+	- UI stuff still needs to be ironed over
+- Also, if we get another day, I can lowkey plan out the playthrough a little better so I can showcase some more aspects of the game.

 ### Builds